Meet Our Instrumental Tutors

 Miss Sheane is an experienced flute and piano teacher who has taught in schools and music institutions across the UK and Ireland.
 She specialises in developing motivation and musicality, preparing students for ABRSM and Trinity College London examinations.
 Her lessons combine technical skill with creativity and confidence building.

-Mrs S Manovski – Singing, Piano and Songwriting
+Mrs S Manovski – Teacher of Singing, Piano and Songwriting

 - Bachelor of Music (Hons) – Academy of Music & Sound